iweld/SQL_Coding_Challenge/README.md

 <br />

 <strong>15.
 Stored Procedure to CSV</strong>
-Create and call a stored procedure that lists a unique row id number, insert date, county name, city name, population and languages spoken for countries in the Latin America and the Caribbean sub-region that were insert on either '2022-04-09', '2022-04-28' or '2022-08-11'.
+Create and call a stored procedure that lists a unique row id number, insert date, country name, city name, population and languages spoken for countries in the Latin America and Caribbean sub-region that were inserted on either '2022-04-09', '2022-04-28' or '2022-08-11'.

  Order by the insert date and output the results (including headers) to a CSV file located in [/source_data/csv_output/](../source_data/csv_output/) .